thedarkwriter/courseware-lms-content/courses/published/get_hiera_4.md

 </div>

 <div class="instruction-content" markdown="1">
+First, run `puppet agent -t` to set up your node for this lesson.

 We've set up a complex hierarchy in the production code environment on your agent node, explore a bit, add some key/value pairs, and see if you can get a